bltomlin/simpleBashCalculator/README.md

     2. Read two numbers and one operator on one line from the standard input;

-    3. Check whether the numbers are integers.
+    3. Check whether the numbers are numbers.
 Numbers could be positive, negative, or zeros;

     4. Check whether an operator is correct.
-Operators can be multiplication, division, addition, and subtraction;
+Operators can be multiplication, division, addition, exponential and subtraction;

-    5. If everything is correct, output the following message: Operation check passed!
+    5. If everything is correct, output the following message: "Operation check passed!" with the correct calculation.
 Otherwise, output Operation check failed!

 ## Examples